Today’s Solutions: December 15, 2025

-Thanksgiving, a time of thanks and feasting, frequently has an unanticipated environmental cost.
+Thanksgiving, a time of thanks and feasting, often comes with an unanticipated environmental cost.
 From extra food waste to increased carbon emissions, the holiday season may have a significant impact on our planet.
 However, choosing eco-friendly options does not imply foregoing the joy of celebrating.
 Here’s a thorough guide to a fulfilling and sustainable eco-friendly Thanksgiving.

 Natural and creative décor: highlighting nature’s bounty